 Where a Participant is seeking to register a new Letter of Credit or Demand Guarantee, the Participant shall ensure that the Credit Cover Provider meets the Bank and Insurance Undertaking Eligibility Requirements and either:

-the Bank or Insurance Undertaking is on the Market Operator’s List of Eligible Banks and Insurance Undertakings prior to submission via SWIFT; or
+the Bank or Insurance Undertaking is on the Market Operator’s List of Eligible Banks and Insurance Undertakings prior to submission via SWIFT in the case of a Bank or either SWIFT or Email in the case of an Insurance Undertaking; or

 provide proof that the Bank or Insurance Undertaking meets the Bank and Insurance Undertaking Eligibility Requirements to the Market Operator.

-If the Market Operator determines that the relevant Bank or Insurance Undertaking meets the Letter of Credit or Demand Guarantee requirements and the Bank and Insurance Undertaking Eligibility Requirements, the Market Operator shall accept the Letter of Credit or Demand Guarantee via SWIFT.
+If the Market Operator determines that the relevant Bank or Insurance Undertaking meets the Letter of Credit or Demand Guarantee requirements and the Bank and Insurance Undertaking Eligibility Requirements, the Market Operator shall accept the Letter of Credit via SWIFT or Demand Guarantee via either SWIFT or Email.

 Cancelling a Letter of Credit or Demand Guarantee

-Where a Participant wishes to cancel a Letter of Credit or Demand Guarantee, it shall issue a request via SWIFT to the Market Operator.
+Where a Participant wishes to cancel a Letter of Credit or Demand Guarantee, it shall issue a request via SWIFT in the case of a Bank, or via SWIFT or Email in the case of an Insurance Undertaking to the Market Operator.
 The Market Operator shall assess whether after cancellation the Participant’s Posted Credit Cover would continue to exceed its Required Credit Cover.

-Where the assessment by the Market Operator determines that Posted Credit Cover after the cancellation continues to meet the Required Credit Cover, the Market Operator shall within two Working Days of receipt of the request, accept the cancellation of the Letter of Credit or Demand Guarantee via SWIFT and remove details of the Letter of Credit or Demand Guarantee from the Market Operator’s banking systems.
-Otherwise, the Market Operator shall reject the cancellation via SWIFT and shall notify the Participant via email.
+Where the assessment by the Market Operator determines that Posted Credit Cover after the cancellation continues to meet the Required Credit Cover, the Market Operator shall within two Working Days of receipt of the request, accept the cancellation of the Letter of Credit via SWIFT or Demand Guarantee via SWIFT or Email and remove details of the Letter of Credit or Demand Guarantee from the Market Operator’s systems.
+Otherwise, the Market Operator shall reject the cancellation of a Letter of Credit via SWIFT and a Demand Guarantee via SWIFT or Email and shall notify the Participant via email.

 Amending an existing Letter of Credit or Demand Guarantee

-Where a Participant is seeking to amend an existing Letter of Credit or Demand Guarantee, it shall submit the replacement Letter of Credit or Demand Guarantee via SWIFT.
+Where a Participant is seeking to amend an existing Letter of Credit or Demand Guarantee, it shall submit the replacement Letter of Credit via SWIFT or Demand Guarantee via SWIFT or Email.
 Once received, the Market Operator shall determine whether the relevant Bank or Insurance Undertaking meets the Letter of Credit or Demand Guarantee requirements.
 If such status checks are passed successfully, the Market Operator shall replace the Letter of Credit or Demand Guarantee and shall cancel the previously lodged Letter of Credit or Demand Guarantee.
-Otherwise, the Market Operator shall reject the cancellation / withdrawal and shall notify the Participant (via email) and, where appropriate, the affected Bank or Insurance Undertaking (via SWIFT).
+Otherwise, the Market Operator shall reject the cancellation / withdrawal and shall notify the Participant (via email) and, where appropriate, the affected Bank via SWIFT or Insurance Undertaking via SWIFT or Email .

 Depositing Cash in a SEM Collateral Account